valvers/valvers.website.src/docs/open-software/arduino/esp32-mqtt-tutorial.md

 }
 ```

+!!! warning
-> **NOTE:** I created a [GitHub issue](https://github.com/256dpi/arduino-mqtt/issues/197) for the fact that the example ESP32 code didn't work out-of-the box on an ESP32 development board
+    I created a [GitHub issue](https://github.com/256dpi/arduino-mqtt/issues/197) for
+    the fact that the example ESP32 code didn't work out-of-the box on an ESP32
+    development board

 The above code is changed slightly from the actual example code.
 The buffer size for the MQTT client *must*
 be increased to get past the first message received from the shiftr.io MQTT server.
 After that first message,